learningequality/kolibri-docs/docs/manage/resources.rst

 #.
 Click the **Select entire channels instead** link above the list of public channels in Kolibri.
 #.
 Use the checkboxes to select the channels you want to import in full.
 As you keep selecting, you will see the total number and size of *channels selected* at the bottom of the page.
 #.
-Click :guilabel:`IMPORT` button once you finish selecting all the desired channels.
+Click the :guilabel:`IMPORT` button once you finish selecting all the desired channels.

 .. warning:: You can also use the *Select all on page* option, but beware that it will require several hundreds of gigabytes on your hard drive, and likely prolonged import times.